We offer a safe place to find hope and healing with personalized grief support.

 Join us for our new Bereavement Book Club.
 This casual monthly group meets to discuss books centered on grief.
 Click the link below for the book list along with dates, times, summaries and registration form.
 Preregistration requested.

 These services help children learn how to share their feelings and cope with grief and loss.
 Through remembering activities and creative play, children learn to talk about their grief in safe ways.
-Children enrolled have the opportunity to attend Camp Cedars in the summer.
 Preregistration is required.

 Teens face special challenges in grieving because they are still maturing mentally and emotionally.
 At the teen grief support group, they can connect with other teenagers who understand what they are going through.
 At group, teens enjoy playing pool, socializing, recreational activities and outings.
-Teens enrolled have the opportunity to attend Camp Cedars in the summer.
 Preregistration is required.

 At the adult grief support group, friendly, caring people participate in supporting each other through one of life’s most difficult experiences.
 Participants share as much or as little of their story as they want–and others listen without judgment.
 Adults may drop in on a couple of sessions to see if a group is right for them.
 Preregistration is required.